dalfonsonash/leaflet-challenge/README.md

 The project consists of two parts:

--Part 1: Create Earthquake Visualization
+*Part 1: Create Earthquake Visualization
--Part 2: Gather and Plot More Data
+*Part 2: Gather and Plot More Data

 Part 1 is contained within the Leaflet-Part-1 directory.
 The directory contains the index.html file, and a 'static' folder where the logic.js and style.css is located.